albburtsev/bem-cn/README.md

 ## Troubleshooting

+### Maigrate to version 3.x

+@todo

 ### PropTypes warnings

-`bem-cn` has specific chainable API.
+`bem-cn@2.x` or lower has specific chainable API.
 As a result, each call returns function for a further call.
 But most components are expecting property `className` as a string and using `propTypes` object for check this.
 In this case, you will see a warning.
 There are the couple of ways to avoid these warnings below.

 #### #1